 The User Inquiry Option [XUSERINQ] option displays various attributes of a specified user.
-If the user is currently signed on, it displays the job and device numbers, the signon time, and what option is being executed.
+If the user is currently signed on, it displays the following:

+- Job and Device numbers.

+- Signon time.

+- What option is being executed.

 Otherwise, it displays the last signon time.
 It also displays which security keys are held by the user.